 Also known as BOP insurance, is a policy that combines property and liability coverage into one package.
 It’s very popular among small and medium-sized contractors’ businesses.

-At Garzor Insurance we specialize in commercial insurance coverage for businesses in Florida as well as Georgia, and Texas.
+At Garzor Insurance our experienced professionals are dedicated to providing commercial insurance coverage for businesses in Florida as well as Georgia, and Texas.
 If you have questions about business insurance, or any other commercial insurance aspects, do not hesitate to visit us online at Garzor Insurance, or you may also call us directly at (321) 206-8035.

 Yaralyn Diaz, CSR